-Little dude ran from widow to window.
+Little Dude ran from window to window.
 He said to me, “Mommy, why are bits of paper towels falling from the sky”!
 I replied and told him it was snow!
 Then he ran from window to window screaming, “Santa is coming”!
-Snow, snow and more snow fell from the sky with no end in sight.
-It was beautiful and the first time he saw snow!
+Snow, snow, and more snow fell from the sky with no end in sight.
+It was beautiful and the first time Little Dude saw snow!
 He was so excited he didn’t know what to do first!

 We had no idea what we were in for when we left our life in Florida for a life in the Northeast.
-Flip- flops, shorts, tanks, and bathing suites was our wardrobe.
+Flip- flops, shorts, tank tops, and bathing suites were our wardrobe.
 When my husband was promoted and told us we would be moving to the Northeast.
 We were excited for seasons.
 We had no idea what the winter would bring… Moving North should had come with an instruction book… a shopping list… and a warning!

 … Northerner Warning…

 Do not listen to these Northerners when they say we would probably have a “mild winter”.
 They were lying!
 There is no such thing as a “mild winter” in the Northeast.
 Yes!
 I needed a shovel!
 We waited for the first snow then had to ask our neighbor to borrow one!
 Oh yes, we needed rock salt too, and it was not for our margaritas.
 We needed a winter jacket, warm cloths, socks, long underwear, hats, and gloves.
 I had no idea I needed to shop for winter clothes in September because everything was sold out by the first storm when I decided to go shopping!